apache/hudi/website/docs/configurations.md

 > Writers perform heartbeats to indicate liveness.
 Controls how often (in ms), such heartbeats are registered to lake storage.<br></br>
 > **Default Value**: 60000 (Optional)<br></br>
 > `Config Param: CLIENT_HEARTBEAT_INTERVAL_IN_MS`<br></br>

 ---

+> #### hoodie.datasource.write.merger.strategy
+> Id of merger strategy.
+Hudi will pick HoodieRecordMerger implementations in hoodie.datasource.write.merger.impls which has the same merger strategy id<br></br>
+> **Default Value**: eeb8d96f-b1e4-49fd-bbf8-28ac514178e5 (Optional)<br></br>
+> `Config Param: MERGER_STRATEGY`<br></br>

+---

+> #### hoodie.write.executor.disruptor.wait.strategy
+> Strategy employed for making Disruptor Executor wait on a cursor.
+Other options are SLEEPING_WAIT, it attempts to be conservative with CPU usage by using a simple busy wait loopYIELDING_WAIT, it is designed for cases where there is the option to burn CPU cycles with the goal of improving latencyBUSY_SPIN_WAIT, it can be used in low-latency systems, but puts the highest constraints on the deployment environment<br></br>
+> **Default Value**: BLOCKING_WAIT (Optional)<br></br>
+> `Config Param: WRITE_WAIT_STRATEGY`<br></br>

+---

+> #### hoodie.write.executor.type
+> Set executor which orchestrates concurrent producers and consumers communicating through a message queue.BOUNDED_IN_MEMORY(default): Use LinkedBlockingQueue as a bounded in-memory queue, this queue will use extra lock to balance producers and consumerDISRUPTOR: Use disruptor which a lock free message queue as inner message, this queue may gain better writing performance if lock was the bottleneck.
+SIMPLE: Executor with no inner message queue and no inner lock.
+Consuming and writing records from iterator directly.
+Compared with BIM and DISRUPTOR, this queue has no need for additional memory and cpu resources due to lock or multithreading, but also lost some benefits such as speed limit.
+Although DISRUPTOR_EXECUTOR and SIMPLE are still in experimental.<br></br>
+> **Default Value**: BOUNDED_IN_MEMORY (Optional)<br></br>
+> `Config Param: EXECUTOR_TYPE`<br></br>

+---